ddevaraibm/pricing/api_based_services.md

 # API-based Bluemix services
 {: #api_based_bluemix_services}

-This list contains the services that you can set up to run with your application code.
+Not all {{site.data.keyword.Bluemix_notm}} services can be used with SoftLayer.
+The following services can be set up to run with your application code:
-{:shortdesc}

-Not all plans for these services are available for use with linked {{site.data.keyword.Bluemix_notm}} and SoftLayer accounts.
-Only the plans enabled for Pay-As-You-Go accounts are available to use with linked accounts.
-However, if you have a separate {{site.data.keyword.Bluemix_notm}} account that's billed separately, you can use any plan for any of these services.

 * {{site.data.keyword.alchemyapishort}}
 * {{site.data.keyword.alertnotificationshort}}
 * {{site.data.keyword.sparks}}